Battle of Molodi: Order of Battle

 Contemporary chronicles give very large and unreliable figures when talking about the Tatar army.
-The Novgorod Second Chronicle gives its strength as 120,000 and the Moscow Chronicle about 150 thousand.
-According to modern Russian historians, the khan's army most likely numbered 40,000-60,000, of which two-thirds were the Crimean army proper, and the rest Nogai, Circassians, and janissaries sent by the Ottoman Sultan.Пенской В. В. Сражение при Молодях 28 июля — 3 августа 1572 г // История военного дела: исследования и источники. — СПб., 2012. — Т. 2. — С. 156. — ISSN 2308-4286.
+The Novgorod Second Chronicle gives its strength as 120,000 and the Moscow Chronicle about 150,000.
+According to modern Russian historians, the khan's army most likely numbered 40,000–60,000, of which two-thirds were the Crimean army proper, and the rest Nogai, Circassians and janissaries sent by the Ottoman Sultan.

+The Russian historian Vitaly Pensky estimates the total size of the Moscow army at 35,000, considering that the remaining estimates are overstated.